What To Pack

 The Weigh-In

 Whenever being subjected to a weighing of your bag(s) at an airport, it is useful to bear in mind that, on any given day, about 10% of airport scales give incorrect readings (as has been demonstrated by random testing).
-If you've weighed the bag(s) at home first — always a good idea — and are being given a different number by the airline, or if you haven't, but are discovering that your bag is only just slightly over the limit, request that it be weighed on another scale.
+If you've weighed the bag(s) at home first — always a good idea — and are being given a different number by the airline, or even if you haven't, but are discovering that your bag is only just slightly over the limit, request that it be weighed on another scale.

 For the Travel Minimalist: Really Light Packing

-Anders Ansar, packed for travelThose willing to forego certain niceties (notably extra clothing), and adopt a devil-may-care adventurous spirit, can journey with considerably fewer items than I suggest on this site.Anders Ansar's Luggage Some people manage casual travel quite well with only a daypack (I have elsewhere mentioned that the bag I most frequently use is smaller than the majority of those I recommend).
-Ray Jardine addresses many of the issues associated with this form of travel, his solutions often involving some specialized do-it-yourself gear (although this is somewhat less true today than it was when Ray and his writings first pioneered the modern art of ultralight backpacking).
+Those willing to forego certain niceties (notably extra clothing), and adopt a devil-may-care adventurous spirit, can travel with considerably fewer items than I suggest on this site.
+Some people manage casual journeys quite well with only a daypack; Ray Jardine addresses many of the issues associated with this form of travel, his solutions often involving some specialized do-it-yourself gear (although this is somewhat less true today than it was when Ray and his writings first pioneered the modern art of ultralight backpacking).

 We can go away right now.
 I pack light.